Ethnic groups in Baltimore: Argentines

 Argentines began to immigrate to Baltimore during the 1960s, most of whom were middle class.

-In September 2014, immigrants from Argentina were the fifty-second largest foreign-born population in Baltimore.
+In 2011, immigrants from Argentina were the fifty-second largest foreign-born population in Baltimore.

 Brazilians

-In September 2014, immigrants from Brazil were the thirty-fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Brazil were the thirty-fourth largest foreign-born population in Baltimore.

 In 2019, a Brazilian cafe and grocery store opened on Eastern Avenue in Fell's Point.

 Chileans

 Baltimore has a small Chilean American population.

-In September 2014, immigrants from Chile were the seventy-ninth largest foreign-born population in Baltimore.
+In 2011, immigrants from Chile were the seventy-ninth largest foreign-born population in Baltimore.

 Colombians

-In September 2014, immigrants from Colombia were the fifty-third largest foreign-born population in Baltimore.
+In 2011, immigrants from Colombia were the fifty-third largest foreign-born population in Baltimore.

 Cubans

 At 824 people, Cuban Americans make up 0.1% of Baltimore's population, as of 2010.

 Cubans began arriving in Baltimore in the 1960s and were among the first Latino immigrants to the city.
 These early Cuban immigrants were predominantly middle-class and anti-Castro.

 1980 saw a second wave of immigration from Cuba.
 Most were outcasts, mainly poor and uneducated and many being former prisoners.

-In September 2014, immigrants from Cuba were the sixty-third largest foreign-born population in Baltimore.
+In 2011, immigrants from Cuba were the sixty-third largest foreign-born population in Baltimore.

 Dominicans

 At, 1,111 people, Dominican Americans made up 0.2% of Baltimore's population.

-In September 2014, immigrants from the Dominican Republic were the thirteenth largest foreign-born population in Baltimore.
+In 2011, immigrants from the Dominican Republic were the thirteenth largest foreign-born population in Baltimore.

 Ecuadorians

 There are approximately 1,000 Ecuadorian Americans living in Baltimore.

-In September 2014, immigrants from Ecuador were the twelfth largest foreign-born population in Baltimore.
+In 2011, immigrants from Ecuador were the twelfth largest foreign-born population in Baltimore.

 Guatemalans

 During the mid-1980s, many Guatemalans fled to Baltimore in order to escape the Guatemalan Civil War.
 Most are settling in the inner neighborhoods of Southeast Baltimore.

-In September 2014, immigrants from Guatemala were the eleventh largest foreign-born population in Baltimore.
+In 2011, immigrants from Guatemala were the eleventh largest foreign-born population in Baltimore.

 Mexicans

 At 7,855 people, Mexican Americans made up 1.3% of Baltimore's total population and 26.7% of Baltimore's Hispanic/Latino population, as of 2010.

 Baltimore had a Mexican population of 2,999 in 2000.
 Between 2000 and 2010, the Mexican population grew very rapidly, with an increase of over 5,000 within the decade.
 However, between 2010 and 2013, the Mexican population grew at a slower rate.

-Recent 2013 estimates, put the number of Mexicans in Baltimore at 8,012, an increase of 200 since 2010.
-In September 2014, immigrants from Mexico were the largest foreign-born population and the largest Hispanic/Latino population in Baltimore.
+Recent 2013 estimates put the number of Mexicans in Baltimore at 8,012, an increase of 200 since 2010.
+In 2011, immigrants from Mexico were the largest foreign-born population in Baltimore.

 Peruvians

 Peruvians first began to immigrate to Baltimore during the 1960s.
 Most of the immigrants from Peru were middle class.

 In East Baltimore there exists a chapter of the Brotherhood of the Lord of Miracles.
 The organization holds an annual procession which honors the Lord of Miracles, a painting of Jesus Christ from Lima, Peru.
 This image is venerated by Peru's Roman Catholics.

-In September 2014, immigrants from Peru were the forty-first largest foreign-born population in Baltimore.
+In 2011, immigrants from Peru were the forty-first largest foreign-born population in Baltimore.